hiyodev/apex-legends-app/README.md

 # Apex Legends App ( 1 / 50 Apps )
 - Why did I make this?
 1. To learn and or practice the followings
-  - Replicating components from websites
+    1. Replicating components from websites
-  - Creating reuseable components
+    2. Creating reuseable components
-  - CSS styling and animation
+    3. CSS styling and animation
 2. To become a better Frontend Developer.
 3. To work towards my 50 apps in 2023 goal, 1/50 apps done so far.

-* Item 1
-* Item 2
-* Item 3
-  * Sub Item A
-  * Sub Item B

 # App Summary
 ## Weapon Card